libp2p/specs/noise/README.md

 whether static keypairs are used, and if so, by what means each party gains knowledge of the other's static public key.

-noise-libp2p supports two fundamental handshake patterns, one of which is optional and may be enabled for efficiency.

-The [XX handshake pattern](#xx) provides mutual authentication and encryption of static keys and handshake payloads and is resistant to replay attacks.
-It is the most "expensive" handshake, requiring 1.5 round trips in order to be sound, however, the cost of sending the final handshake message may be amortized by sending the initiator's first transport message within the same transmission unit as the final handshake message.
-Implementations MUST support the XX handshake pattern.
+`noise-libp2p` supports the [XX handshake pattern](#xx), which provides mutual authentication and encryption of static keys and handshake payloads and is resistant to replay attacks.

-The [IK handshake pattern](#ik) is used in the context of [Optimistic 0-RTT with Noise Pipes](#optimistic-0-rtt-with-noise-pipes) and is described in that section along with the [`XXfallback`](#xxfallback) variation on the `XX` pattern.
+Prior revisions of this spec included a compound protocol involving the `IK` and `XXfallback `patterns, but this was [removed](#why-the-xx-handshake-pattern) due to the benefits not justifying the considerable additional complexity.

 #### XX